Warzone2100/flaME/doc/INSTALL README mono.txt

 Mono Installation:
 ------------------
-(Only applies if you are try to run this on Mono)

 Mono runtime with Visual Basic .NET support must be installed to use this.
 MacOS users should download the package provided here: